Expanding Work-Based Learning Experiences In The Region

 Colleges Expand Work-Based Learning to Prepare Students to Succeed Academically and Thrive in their Future Careers

 Strong Workforce Program (SWP) implementation efforts are moving forward through the SWP workgroups,* each of which makes decisions about planning and promising practices related to a specific aspect of SWP.
-The Work-Based Learning (WBL) and Job Placement workgroup is tasked with facilitating the implementation of WBL and job placement functions that will provide all students with a continuum of critical experiences and support to deepen classroom learning and facilitate employment.
+The Work-Based Learning (WBL) and Job Placement workgroup is tasked with facilitating the implementation of WBL and job placement functions that will provide all students with a continuum of real-world experiences and support to deepen classroom learning and facilitate employment.

 To address its charge, the workgroup established the following four goals:

 - Assess work-based learning opportunities currently offered in San Diego and Imperial Counties community colleges.

 - Build an infrastructure to support expanded work-based learning opportunities across the region.

 - Build an infrastructure to support expanded job placement services across the region.

 - Support professional learning in the area of work-based learning to improve the development and integration of high-quality work-based learning into curriculum.

 Assessing WBL Opportunities Offered in the Region

 Work-based learning offers a continuum of experiences—from career awareness and exploration to career interactions and higher-intensity career training experiences—which support and expand classroom learning and prepare students for jobs in the region.